saihgupr/reddit_images/README.md

 1. Fetches the top posts from the configured subreddit (last 24 hours)
 2. Filters for direct image links (.jpg, .jpeg, .png)
-3. Randomly selects one image from the pool
+3. Selects an image based on your chosen mode (random or top)
 4. Updates at your configured interval

 ## Supported Subreddits